Skip to main content

 A master's in accounting can help you get ready for a career as an accountant, auditor, fraud examiner or financial analyst.
 An accountant's role is to prepare and review financial records for individual corporations.
 The specialized skills learned in your MS degree may give you advanced knowledge to better do your job.

-Find out if a master's degree in accounting is worth it for you.
+Find out if a master's degree in accounting is worth it.

 MS in Criminal Justice

 During your master's in criminal justice program, you can gain the necessary skills in ethical leadership, business management and more.
-Whether you want to work for the federal government, state and local government, or continue to advance in your law enforcement job, an MS degree can help take you to the next step.
+Whether you want to work for the federal, state or local government, or continue to advance in your law enforcement job, an MS degree can help take you to the next step.

-Learn more about what you can do with an MS in Criminal Justice.
+Learn more about what you can do with a master's in criminal justice.

 MS in Human Resources Management